-- Continue to access resources from the NNCTC to build our trauma informed practices. - Continue to access support from Capacity Builders. - Provide targeted training to the paraprofessional staff. - Refine collaboration process to include more analysis of student work, success criteria, and effective strategies to intentionally close the achievement gap. - · Archive videos and documents of trainings to inform new staff of information from past trainings. - Work with the writing initiative to make the implementation of culturally responsive pedagogy sustainable - Provide collaboration time to work on curriculum alignment, high impact interventions, and student assessment and learning.
+- Continue to access resources from the NNCTC to build our trauma informed practices. - Continue to access support from Capacity Builders. - Provide targeted training to the paraprofessional staff. - Refine collaboration process to include more analysis of student work, success criteria, and effective strategies to intentionally close the achievement gap. - Archive videos and documents of trainings to inform new staff of information from past trainings. - Work with the district writing program to make implementation of culturally responsive pedagogy sustainable. - Provide collaboration time to work on curriculum alignment, high impact interventions, and student assessment and learning.